yadavta/VideoNet/small_scale/README.md

 - `id`: primary key (unique identifier)
 - `name`: most common name of the action
 - `assigned`: boolean (stored as integer) representing if this action has been assigned to a Prolific user
+- `assigned_at`: time that Prolific user was assigned this task; used for returning tasks programmatically due to timeout
 - `finished`: boolean (stored as integer) representing if this action has been "finished", that is if a Prolific completion code has been given out for it
 - `alt_names`: a comma-seperated string containing alternative names for the action
 - `domain_name`: foreign key reference to `Domains(name)`